AdobeDocs/experience-manager-learn.en/help/cloud-service/developing/extensibility/ui/content-fragments/examples/console-bulk-property-update.md

 1. The response of the bulk property update operation, listing the content fragments that were updated, and those that could not be updated

 Importantly, any interaction with AEM from the extension should be delegated to an [AppBuilder Adobe I/O Runtime action](https://developer.adobe.com/runtime/docs/guides/using/creating_actions/), which is a separate serverless process running in [Adobe I/O Runtime](https://developer.adobe.com/runtime/docs/).
-The use of Adobe I/O Runtime actions to communicate with AEM, is to avoid Cross-Origin Resource Sharing (CORS) connectivity issues.
+The use of Adobe I/O Runtime actions to communicate with AEM is to avoid Cross-Origin Resource Sharing (CORS) connectivity issues.

 When the Bulk Property Update form is submitted, a custom `onSubmitHandler()` invokes the Adobe I/O Runtime action, passing the current AEM host (domain) and user's AEM access token, which in turn calls the [AEM Content Fragment API](https://experienceleague.adobe.com/docs/experience-manager-65/assets/extending/assets-api-content-fragments.html) to update the content fragments.